miraodasilva/miraodasilva.github.io/_extra_curricular/squash.md

 location: "London, GB"
 ---

-I organize a squash club with weekly matches.
+Organize a squash club with weekly matches.